 Mine production: 64,000 MT

-To much of the automakers’ chagrin, the DRC is still by far the world’s largest producer of cobalt, accounting for roughly 58 percent of global production.
-The country has been the top producer of the metal for some time.
-The DRC’s cobalt production in 2017 remains the same as 2016, as per the USGS report.
-The DRC remains one of the poorest countries in the world despite its rich mineral deposits.
-This is because only six-percent of the mining revenue reach national coffers.
+The DRC is by far the world’s largest producer of cobalt, accounting for roughly 58 percent of global production.
+The country has been the top producer of the metal for some time, and its output remained the same from 2016 to 2017 at 64,000 MT.

 Mine production: 5,600 MT